2018 United States elections: Senate

+Senate Majority Leader Mitch McConnell decided to cancel the traditional August recess, which drew controversy.
+The US Congress traditionally goes on recess in the month of August each year, which in election years allows incumbents to leave Washington D.C. and campaign for re-election in their home state.
+The Democratic Party had a significantly larger number of vulnerable incumbent Senators, who became unable to campaign in person during the affected time period while their non-incumbent opponents were unaffected.
+The House of Representatives did not cancel their 2018 August recess.

 Republicans won a net gain of two seats in the Senate.
 The 2018 elections were the first midterm elections since 2002 in which the party holding the presidency gained Senate seats.
 Republicans defeated Democratic incumbents in Indiana, Missouri, North Dakota and Florida.
 Democrats defeated the Republican incumbent in Nevada and picked up an open seat in Arizona.
 All four defeated Democratic incumbents represented states won by Trump in the 2016 presidential election.
 Democratic incumbents tallied victories in the competitive Midwestern states of Ohio, Michigan and Wisconsin as well as the key Northeastern swing state of Pennsylvania.
 Montana and West Virginia, both of which voted for Trump by a margin of at least 20 points, also re-elected Democratic incumbents.
 After the election, Chris Cillizza of CNN noted that by limiting their Senate losses in 2018, Democrats put themselves in a position to potentially take control of the Senate in the 2020 or 2022 Senate elections.